Retcor/bakerrang/README.md

 Navigate to client directory and run `npm i`.
 Then, run `npm run dev` to start the client app using Vite.

-Update the .env file with API keys for Elevenlabs and ChatGPT and then navigate to server directory and run `npm i`.
+Update the .env file with API keys for Elevenlabs and ChatGPT and Google Credentials and then navigate to server directory and run `npm i`.
 Then, run `npm run start` to start the server app using Express.

 ## Deploy